 The Department of Computer Science offers three graduate programs through the Graduate College: an Accelerated Master's Program (AMP) that enables strong computer science undergraduate students to complete computer science Bachelor's and Master's degrees in 5 years; a Master's Program (M.S.) in computer science with course work-only, project, and thesis options; and an interdisciplinary Ph.D. program that offers study in both traditional and cross-disciplinary areas of computing.
 The Department also contributes courses to and coordinates the Transdisciplinary Certificate of Graduate Study in Complex Systems.

-Bongard, Joshua C.; Associate Professor, Department of Computer Science; PHD, University of Zurich
+Bongard, Joshua C.; Professor, Department of Computer Science; PHD, University of Zurich

 Dinitz, Jeffrey Howard; Professor, Department of Mathematics and Statistics; PHD, Ohio State University

-Eppstein, Margaret Jean; Associate Professor, Department of Computer Science; PHD, University of Vermont
+Eppstein, Margaret Jean; Professor and Chair, Department of Computer Science; PHD, University of Vermont

 Hines, Paul D.; Associate Professor, School of Engineering; PHD, Carnegie Mellon University